 Raven Lance, Consultant

-My name is Raven Lance and I am the NSSNA Consultant.
-I am currently a Cardiovascular ICU Staff Nurse at Nebraska Medicine in Omaha, Nebraska.
-I previously served on the NSSNA board from 2018-2019 as the Image of Nursing Director.
-During that time, I worked to revamp the social media presence and I created the Image of Nursing Social Media Award with the Image of Nursing Committee.
-I served in many professional organizations during my time in nursing school and participated in many community service activities.
-I was the 2019 Nebraska State Student Nurse of the Year, which was one of the greatest honors that I have ever received.
-I finally graduated in the spring of 2019 with my BSN from Clarkson College.
-I am enjoying my time as a nurse, and spending time with my husband and two children.
-I hope to eventually go back to school and study law with the end goal of working on health policy.
-I have also been extremely interested in CRNA school for many years.
-They are very different career paths, but that is the beauty of nursing you can go in so many different directions!
+Raven Lance is the NSSNA Consultant.
+She is currently a Cardiovascular ICU Staff Nurse at Nebraska Medicine in Omaha, Nebraska.
+She previously served on the NSSNA board from 2018-2019 as the Image of Nursing Director.
+During that time, she worked to revamp the social media presence and created the Image of Nursing Social Media Award with the Image of Nursing Committee.
+She served in many professional organizations during her time in nursing school and participated in many community service activities.
+She was the 2019 Nebraska State Student Nurse of the Year, which she notes as one of the greatest honors that she has ever received.
+She graduated in the spring of 2019 with her BSN from Clarkson College.
+She enjoys her time as a nurse, and spending time with her husband and two children.
+She hopes to eventually go back to school and study law with the end goal of working on health policy.
+She has also been extremely interested in CRNA school for many years.
+"There are many very different career paths, but that is the beauty of nursing you can go in so many different directions!"